-A set of materials on learning, and teaching, some basics of Essential Thinking (because ‘critical’ in ‘critical thinking’ is often misunderstood and misused): coming eventually, and piecemeal: the first two parts are below…
+A set of materials on learning, and teaching, some basics of Essential Thinking (because ‘critical’ in ‘critical thinking’ is often misunderstood and misused): coming eventually, and piecemeal: three parts are below…

 These materials are created for people who are at least typically developing and probably around ten years old or older (intellectually gifted students might find them useful sooner), so I don’t assume cognitive abilities that don’t come into place until later in people’s cognitive development, but I do hint at such skills, because it’s never too early to start moving in better directions.
 I also don’t hold back on complex syntactic structures, and I do introduce a lot of vocabulary because in order to make progress, we need to move forward from where we are, not keep doing what we already know how to do.